 B-Mitzvah: The Bar/Bat Mitzvah Journey

 The B-Mitzvah Launch (Grade 6)

-To prepare for becoming a bar or bat mitzvah, we offer an engaging yearlong program that is a natural next step for JJP participants.
+To prepare for becoming a bar or bat mitzvah, we offer an engaging yearlong program that is a natural next step for JJP students.

 Learners attend a two-hour weekly session and participate in several chesed projects.
-They can opt into monthly and school vacation intensives, and they can continue to learn Hebrew through Hebrew Homepage.
+They can opt into monthly and school vacation intensives and can continue to learn Hebrew through Hebrew Homepage.

 This new program deepens the friendships and sense of community they have developed over the years, while providing a more focused learning experience.
 Learn more.